christianostoni/ecu-obd2-simulator/README.md

 This ECU simulator uses an MCP2515 CAN transceiver to handle OBD2 requests and send responses.

 ## Supported Modes and PIDs
-Currently, the simulator supports only mode `01` and the following PIDs:
 1. `00` - Supported PIDs
 2. `04` - Calculated Engine Load
 3. `05` - Engine Coolant Temperature